 She volunteers her limited time for Women’s Voices Now, a nonprofit foundation as a Member of the Board of Directors.
 She has provided expert commentary to “Honor Diaries”, a film documenting human rights violations of women in Muslim societies and served as an advocate for the Foundation’s fundraising mission.
 She has provided expert commentary in two further documentaries by the Glen Beck Network.
 In June 2015 she was inducted as Honorary Fellow at the Israel Technion Science and Technology Institute in recognition of her efforts combating anti-Semitism and radical Islam.
 In 2015 she was named to the Next Generation Council at the University of Southern California’s Shoah Foundation-Institute for Visual History and Education, where she also serves on the Anti-Semitism Committee raising funds for Combating anti-Semitism through testimony.
 In April 2016 she was nominated to Life Membership at the Council on Foreign Relations in the United States in recognition of her journalistic work focusing on Islamism.

 A graduate of the University of Nottingham, England, Dr. Ahmed has practiced subspecialty medicine in the United Kingdom, the United States and the Kingdom of Saudi Arabia and continues her practice in New York.
-Currently, a triple board certified pulmonologist and sleep disorders specialist, Dr. Qanta Ahmed is appointed Associate Professor of Medicine at the State University of New York (Stony Brook), Honorary Professor, School of Health and Life Sciences at Glasgow Caledonian University in Scotland, UK and Honorary Fellow at the Technion-Israel Institute of Science and Technology in Haifa, Israel.
-She is a Fellow of the American College of Chest Physicians, a Fellow of the American College of Physicians and a Fellow of the American Academy of Sleep Medicine.
+Currently, a triple board-certified pulmonologist and sleep disorders specialist, Dr. Qanta Ahmed is an Honorary Professor, School of Health and Life Sciences at Glasgow Caledonian University in Scotland, UK and Honorary Fellow at the Technion-Israel Institute of Science and Technology in Haifa, Israel.
+She is a Fellow of the American College of Chest Physicians, a Fellow of the American College of Physicians, and a Fellow of the American Academy of Sleep Medicine.
 In 2014, she was appointed a Media Spokesperson for the American Academy of Sleep Medicine at the invitation of the Academy.
 In 2012 Dr. Ahmed completed her first fiction work at the invitation of Akashic Books published in an anthology of stories in ‘Long Island Noir’, edited by noted author Kaylie Jones.
 She is now working on her first novel examining the worlds of Muslim heroines.
 In December 2015 she was naturalized as an American, gaining nationality on the basis of the US National Interest in recognition of her academic body of work.
 She maintains dual British and US citizenship.
 She lives in New York where she continues to write and practice medicine.